Band-e Amir kilim

-We are showcasing three stunning kilim designs which are part of a new collaboration between ISHKAR and the Norwegian Refugee Council.
-Each is handmade individually in an ancient and traditional way, but the finished design has a fresh, contemporary aesthetic.
-This particular design has been inspired by and named for the deep blue, interlocking lakes of Band-e Amir, a national park located in the Bamyan Province of central Afghanistan.
+We are showcasing three stunning kilim designs from ISHKAR, all made using traditional methods in Afghanistan.
+Although the making process is ancient, the finished design has a fresh, contemporary aesthetic.
+This design is inspired by and is named for the deep blue, interlocking lakes of Band-e Amir, a national park located in the Bamiyan Province of central Afghanistan.

 - Natural materials